f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

         "f5-system-controller-image:iso-version": "{{Controller_ISO_Image_Full}}"
     }

-If the compatability check passes then you will get a message like the one below, and it is safe to install the new image via the set-version API call:
+If the compatibility check passes then you will get a message like the one below, and it is safe to install the new image via the set-version API call:

 .. code-block:: json